dtaht/blog-cerowrt/content/post/future_internet.md

 description = "The future is already here, it's just not evenly distributed yet"
 +++

-The ""next generation internet" is already all around us - it just isn't evenly distributed yet.
+The "next generation internet" is already all around us - it just isn't evenly distributed yet.
 Technologies already designed, need to be further developed, and made deployable, and deployed.
 Vulnerable technologies, need to be patched, and regularly updated.